 Step 3: Make the firecracker sauce in a small bowl.
 Whisking sriracha, soy sauce, and rice vinegar.

 Step 4: When the bulgur is cooked, stir in the hoisin sauce mixture, water chestnuts, and green onions.

 For the crispiest lettuce, separate the leaves, rinse them in cold water, and pat them dry with a few paper towels.
 Lay them on a plate and chill them in the refrigerator.

 What if the bulgur sticks?

 Distractions happen.
 Try as you might, the broth absorbs, and the bulgur starts sticking to the bottom of the pan.
 What to do?
 First, get it off the heat.
-Next, add a few tablespoons of broth (if it’s handy) or water.
+Add a few tablespoons of broth (if it’s handy) or water.
 Stir that into the bottom of the pot, cover it, and leave it to sit for a few minutes.
-Solved.

 Store the filling, firecracker sauce, and lettuce leaves separately.
-Place the bulgur filling and dipping sauce in airtight containers and keep them in the refrigerator.
+Place the filling and dipping sauce in airtight containers and keep them in the refrigerator for 4 days.
 You can also freeze the filling.
-Keep lettuce leaves in a sealed refrigerator bag or airtight container.
-Be careful not to crush or break them.
+Keep lettuce leaves in a sealed refrigerator bag or airtight container, being careful not to crush or break them.

 Healthy PF Chang’s Vegan Lettuce Wraps

 - 3 cloves garlic - minced or pressed